Lingz-ui/Girls-Frontline-Discord-Search/README.md

 Coming eventually:
 - MOD1, MOD2, MOD3
 - $gfimage costume support
+- $gffilter for finding the best doll in a type.

 ## Commands
 Assuming that that the default prefix $gf is still being used:
 - $gfsearch: Search a doll
 - $gfimage: Display only the image for that doll.
 - $gfhelp: List commands, version, etc
+- $gfquote: Show quotes from the dolls if you have CharacterVoice.json from the game files
 - $gfstatus: Number of servers this bot is in.

 ## Prerequesites